[Investigation] 'Inhumane' Frontex forced returns going unreported

 'Inhumane' Frontex forced returns going unreported

-By Nikolaj Nielsen and Apostolis Fotiadas
+By Nikolaj Nielsen and Apostolis Fotiadis

 On a late evening August flight last year from Munich to Afghanistan, an Afghan man seated in the back of the plane struggled to breath as a German escort officer repeatedly squeezed his testicles.